tomasrasymas/vilnius-public-transport-passengers-traffic-analysis/README.md

 Directions ATEITIES G.-BUKCIAI, BUKCIAI-ATEITIES G, FABIJONISKES-MARKUCI, MARKUCIAI-FABIJONISK are popular all year, other directions load depends on season and other factors.
 What is more, popular directions for IN/OUT are the same.
 Almost all directions to/from depot are "unpopular" with least passengers.

-## Passenger flow by weekday
+## Passenger flow by week day

-It is interesting to inspect passengers traffic flow by weekdays over year and single month.
+It is interesting to inspect passengers traffic flow by week days over year and single month.
 At this point I am analyzing only count of passengers IN value.

 ![alt text](docs/Passengers%20flow%20by%20week%20per%20year.png "passengers flow by weekday over year")